 Dr. Blatnick-Gagné notes that the Center will pursue more partnerships with the goal of obtaining further grant funding to support their initiatives.
 Future initiatives for the Center look to extend the scope of curriculum subjects.

-"We are looking at providing curriculum to the justice system and other areas that have a need for human literacy," said Dr. Blatnick-Gagné.
+"We are looking at providing curriculum to the justice system and other areas that have a need for human literacy," Dr. Blatnick-Gagné said.